kubernetes/ingress-gce/README.md

 __A reminder on Services__: A Kubernetes Service defines a set of pods and a means by which to access them, such as single stable IP address and corresponding DNS name.
 This IP defaults to a cluster VIP in a private address range.
 You can direct ingress traffic to a particular Service by setting its `Type` to NodePort or LoadBalancer.
 NodePort opens up a port on *every* node in your cluster and proxies traffic to the endpoints of your service, while LoadBalancer allocates an L4 cloud loadbalancer.

+### What is an Ingress Controller?

+Configuring a webserver or loadbalancer is harder than it should be.
+Most webserver configuration files are very similar.
+There are some applications that have weird little quirks that tend to throw a wrench in things, but for the most part you can apply the same logic to them and achieve a desired result.

+The Ingress resource embodies this idea, and an Ingress controller is meant to handle all the quirks associated with a specific "class" of Ingress (be it a single instance of a loadbalancer, or a more complicated setup of frontends that provide GSLB, DDoS protection, etc).

+An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's `/ingresses` endpoint for updates to the [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+Its job is to satisfy requests for Ingresses.

 ### L7 Load balancing on Kubernetes

 To achieve L7 loadbalancing through Kubernetes, we employ a resource called `Ingress`.
 The Ingress is consumed by this loadbalancer controller, which creates the following GCE resource graph: